bartcui/Game-Engine-Rust/README.md

 - Verification of bug fixes by comparing before/after replays
 - “Golden tests” that assert identical end states for known input sequences

-The replay mechanism proved especially valuable for diagnosing subtle ordering bugs and validating that refactors did not introduce non-deterministic behavior.
+The replay mechanism proved especially valuable for diagnosing subtle ordering bugs and validating that refactors did not introduce non-deterministic behaviour.

 ---